minghao2016/openhotspot/docs/source/tsalog.md

+##Sun Feb 12, 2017
+- Made some changes to Qt directory.

 ##Fri Feb 10, 2017
 - Added vector file to compute error and accuracy of predictions.
 - Made an indentation change.